Kat Wright: Biography

 Notable touring includes an appearance at NPR's Mountain Stage in 2018, two appearances at the Syracuse Jazz Festival as well as appearances at the Montreal International Jazz Festival in 2017, Jam Cruise, Burlington Discover Jazz Fest, Summer Camp Music Festival, Green River Festival, Grace Potter's Grand Point North, and the Brooklyn Bowl.
 In 2019, she appeared at moe.down in Turin, New York and The Peach Music Festival in Scranton, Pennsylvania.

 Wright's debut EP, Introducing... was released in 2013, credited to Kat Wright and the Indomitable Soul Band.
 As well as soul, it showed jam band and hip-hop influences.
 The EP was chosen as one of the top 10 best Vermont Made Recordings by Seven Days Newspaper in 2013.
 In 2014 the readers of the paper voted her Vermont's "Best funk/R&B artist or group" and "Best jazz/blues artist or group".
 Wright also recorded a live album at Signal Kitchen, Burlington in April 2014.

 Wright's first full-length album, By My Side, was produced / recorded by Joel Hamilton (Pretty Lights, Tom Waits, Elvis Costello) at Studio G, Brooklyn and independently released in November 2016.

 In April 2019, Wright began production on her second full length album with producer Eric Krasno.
 In October, she was invited to be the featured guest vocalist with the Vermont Symphony Orchestra for their fall program.

 Wright remains proud of her Vermont heritage and has vocally supported the politics of Bernie Sanders, campaigning as a surrogate with him and performing at his rallies during his 2016 presidential campaign.
 She supports the environmental movement and uses refillable water bottles during touring.
-In 2018, she opened a clothes booth in Burlington.
+In 2018, she opened a booth called Katnip Vintage at The Vault Collective, a much loved vintage clothing group shop in Burlington, Vermont.